kanduvisla/cycler/README.md

 ### Triple note, 2 voice polyphony

 The same as triple note, but with 2 voice polyphony.
 So the input on channel 1 & 2 will be duplicated on channel 3, 4, 5 & 6.
 (1-3-5, 2-4-6)

+### Berserk mode

+Why not?
+Each note triggers all 6 channels simultaniously.

 <!-- ### 1/1 Delay